PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm: PSF package description

 Once data clustering is performed, the optimum window size needs to be determined.
 This is an important but tedious and time consuming process, if it is manually done.
 In \citet{martinez2008lbf} and \citet{martinez2011energy}, the selection of optimum window size is done through cross--validation, in which data is partitioned into two subsets.
 One subset is used for analysis and the other one for validating the analysis.
 Since the window size will always be dependent on the pattern of the experimental data, it is necessary to determine the optimum window size for every time series data.

-In the PSF package, the optimum window size selection is done with function \texttt{optimum\_w()}, which takes time series data and an integer \texttt{n.ahead} as input.
+In the PSF package, the optimum window size selection is done with the function \code{optimum\_w()}, which takes as input the time series data, the previous estimated $k$ value, a set candidate $w$ values to search in and the cycle of the input time series.
 This function estimates the optimum value for the window size such that the error between predicted and actual values is minimum.
 Internally, this function divides the input time series data into two sub-parts.
-One of them is the last \texttt{n.ahead} numbers of data values which will be taken as reference to compare to the predicted values and to calculate RMSE values.
+One of them is the last \code{cycle} data values which will be taken as reference to compare to the predicted values and to calculate RMSE values.
 The other sub-part is the remaining data set which is used as training part of the data set.
 The predicted values for the window size with minimum RMSE value is then taken as optimum window size.
-If more than one window size values are obtained with the same RMSE values, the maximum window size is preferred by the function \texttt{optimum\_w()}.
+If more than one window size values are obtained with the same RMSE values, the maximum window size is preferred by the function \code{optimum\_w()}.
+Like the \code{optimum\_k()} function, the \code{optimum\_w()} function is also a private function and users cannot directly access it.